-Long-term monitoring of shrubs/early forest change within managed stands will occur through Change Monitoring Inventory (CMI) plots established over the DFA.
+Long-term monitoring of shrubs/ early forest change within managed stands will occur through Change Monitoring Inventory (CMI) plots established over the DFA.
 These plots are systematically established across the DFA based on a 2-km grid in managed stands 15 years after harvesting.
 These plots will provide a representative sample of all managed stands over time.
-The first set of plots is to be established in 2006.
-Once the initial backlog of approximately 61 samples is established for stands that have been harvested greater than 15 years ago there will be an additional 3 to 5 samples established each year.
+The first set of plots was established in 2006.
+Once the initial backlog of approximately 61 samples was established for stands that had been harvested greater than 15 years ago then an additional 3 to 5 samples were established each year.

-Data sources include vegetation resource inventory (VRI), natural disturbance unit maps, and GENUS data.
+Data sources include vegetation resource inventory (VRI), NDU maps, and GENUS data.